 A friend of Liczbinski's, Sgt.
 Raymond Evers, said he was an officer who "produced every time."

-Evers said that as a detective who had worked with Liczbinski in the Fourth District in South Philadelphia, he had often called on Liczbinski and his partner whenever he needed help finding a witness or nabbing a suspect with an outstanding warrant.
+Evers said that as a detective who had worked with Liczbinski in the Fourth District in South Philadelphia, he had often called on Liczbinski and his partner whenever he needed help finding a witness or nabbing a suspect with a warrant.

 Shortly after 4:30 p.m., a black hearse pulled up to the hospital.